 I wear a Patagonia R1 checkered base layer.
 This layer is warm enough for ascending when there’s no wind above 0C, and highly breathable when the sweat starts.

 For insulation I wear an ArcTeryx Nuclei FL jacket.
 This layer is very warm, but not so warm that it is unusable for activity.
 I find it more than sufficient for swap overs, and for descent I typically don’t get to warm where I need to remove it.
+I will most often throw this on as soon as I stop to keep the warm in.

 Can you use touring skis for downhill?

-Ski touring requires the use of specialized equipment with convertable bindings which convert from uphill (free heel), to downhill (locked heel) skiing modes.
+Ski touring requires the use of specialized equipment with convertible bindings which convert from uphill (free heel), to downhill (locked heel) skiing modes.
 Further, ski touring requires the use of skins, which are removable strips coated in one-directional hair and glue for ascending.

 Ski touring allows for very technical ascension, and very technical downhill skiing in the same piece of equipment.
-The trade off is that they are slower on flat ground, and much heavier and more complicated than xc gear.
+The trade-off is that they are slower on flat ground and much heavier and more complicated than XC gear.

 How do you get into ski touring?